edcalderin/StudentDropout-Prediction-Mlops/README.md

 |   |   ├── lambda/                  # Lambda resource for executing the function
 |   |   ├── s3/                      # S3 resource to store mlflow models
 |   ├── vars/                        # Variables
-├── model_monitoring/                # CI/CD workflowsDirectory for monitoring the model
+├── model_monitoring/                # Directory for monitoring the model
 ├── notebooks/                       # Notebooks used to analysis prior to development ├── orchestration/                   # Directory for workflow orchestration-related files ├── scripts/                         # Bash scripts